Inca Trail 4 days – Itinerary

 Additional Free Tours

-If you are traveling to Peru with your family or friends and there are 4 or more people in your group, then you automatically get one of our additional tours for free.
+If you are traveling in Peru with your family or friends and there are 4 or more people in your group and by booking our inca trail tours you automatically get one of our additional tours for free.
 You may pick whichever one you like from the list below.
 Please note that we do not include the entrance fees for these, but we do include the transportation and a professional tour guide.

 - South Valley Tour